ACCESS-Hive/access_docs/docs/um/getting-started.md

-# Getting Started with ACCESS model suites
+# Getting Started with ACCESS suites

 This section outlines important steps that need to be taken before getting started with tutorials and how-to guides, e.g. NCI and MOSRS accounts, ssh and ssh keys, software setup, etc.